d-ries/linux-essentials/10_automation/01_course.md

 echo "hello world"
 echo "this is our first bash script"
 ```
-The first line in this script is a special line that will make sure the script will be ran in a `bash` shell.
-After that we can have different lines of all kinds of commands that will be ran in that order.
+The first line in this script is named in the shebang and is a special line that will make sure the script will be ran in a `bash` shell.
+After that we can have different lines of all kinds of commands that will be run in sequential order.

 ?> using `#` signs are interpreted as comments.
 Any code after those signs will not be executed.